What is Immunotherapy? A Guide to Treatment, Side Effects, and Results

 F. Stephen Hodi, MD

-Dr. Hodi is the Director of the Melanoma Center and the Center for Immuno-Oncology at Dana-Farber/Brigham and Women's Cancer Center and Professor of Medicine at Harvard Medical School.
+Dr. Hodi is the Director of the Melanoma Center and the Center for Immuno-Oncology at Dana-Farber Brigham Cancer Center and Professor of Medicine at Harvard Medical School.
 He received his MD degree from Cornell University Medical College in 1992.
 Dr. Hodi competed his postdoctoral training in Internal Medicine at the Hospital of the University of Pennsylvania, and Medical Oncology training at Dana-Farber cancer Institute where he joined the faculty in 1995.
 His research focuses on gene therapy, the development of immune therapies, and first into human studies for malignant melanoma.
 Dr. Hodi is a member of the National Comprehensive Cancer Network, the American Society of Clinical Oncology, the Eastern Cooperative Oncology Group Melanoma Committee, the International Society for the Biological Therapy of cancer, and a founding member of the Society for Melanoma Research.

 1. Enjoyed this!
 My wife was a participant in clinical trials with ipilimumab approximately 9-10 years ago.
 It prolonged her life by one year beyond the original prognosis.
 At that time she was hoping that others would benefit by her participation.